Henrik Enderlein and Jean Pisani-Ferry presented the key recommendations from their report on reforms, investment and growth for Europe.

 The New York Times: Germany and France Aim to Avert a ‘Lost Decade’

-Prof. Dr. Henrik Enderlein, Associate Dean and Professor for Political Economy, Hertie School of Governance; Director of Jacques Delors Institute – Berlin
+Prof. Dr. Henrik Enderlein, Associate Dean and Professor for Political Economy, Hertie School; Director of Jacques Delors Institute – Berlin

 Prof. Marcel Fratzscher, PhD, President, DIW Berlin (German Institute for Economic Research); Professor of Macroeconomics and Finance, Humboldt-University Berlin

-Prof. Jean Pisani-Ferry, Professor of Economics and Public Management, Hertie School of Governance; Commissioner-General for Policy Planning, reporting to the French Prime Minister
+Prof. Jean Pisani-Ferry, Professor of Economics and Public Management, Hertie School; Commissioner-General for Policy Planning, reporting to the French Prime Minister

 Bertrand Benoit, Bureau Chief Germany/Austria; Wall Street Journal and Dow Jones